 American crew is a very high-end pomade.
 It’s especially great for thick hair.
-It has that excellent strength and hold.
+It has excellent strength and holds.

-I popped the top and got a burst of a subtle scented cologne.
+I popped the top and got a burst of a subtly scented cologne.
 It is sort of clear and sticky.

 It went into my hair fairly easily.
 I just put a dab in my hand and tossed in my hair.
 Combed it in, and it worked nicely.

 It comes in a nice big white container.
-When you open it the first thing I notice was the color of the pomade.
-It is a bright orange, super cool.
+When you open it the first thing I noticed was the color of the pomade.
+It is bright orange, super cool.
 For once the smell didn’t hit me, it was the color.

-This is a water-base product that went into my hair easily.
+This is a water-based product that went into my hair easily.
 Small dabs in you my hand in and it absorbed well in my hair.